Carver High School (Phoenix, Arizona)

-Carver High School (Full name George Washington Carver High School, formerly known as Phoenix Union Colored High School) was a high school in Phoenix, Arizona, established for the benefit of African-American ("colored" under the terminology of the day).
+Carver High School (full name George Washington Carver High School, formerly known as Phoenix Union Colored High School) was a public high school in Phoenix, Arizona, established to serve African-American students during a time of school segregation.
+The school was constructed in 1926.

-The school's building was the only one ever built exclusively to serve African American high school students in Arizona.
+The school's building was the only one built in the state of Arizona, exclusively to serve African American high school students.

+Since 1996, the building has been home to the George Washington Carver Museum and Cultural Center.